 4.Detailed Operation Procedure

 Now we will introduce the detailed operations of our web application.
+It provides different interfaces and functions for people of different identities.
+We abstract various roles into four types: client, manager, engineer and tool keeper.
+Detailed descriptions of interface for each role are as below.
 You will see all functions here.

 4.1 Interface for client

-Clients of GE can make a request for post-sale service of equipments bought from GE and check the progress of service at any time.
+Clients of GE can make a request for post-sale service of products bought from GE and check the progress of service at any time.
+Here are the screenshots and descriptions of client interface in operation sequence.

-Login from the flowing page with a client account.
+Login from the following page with a client account.